 Visit rihealthsurvey.com for more information about this important survey.
 The website allows participants to set themselves as a priority, or to be taken off our calling list.
 Want to talk to me personally?
-Call me at 1-800-293-1538, ext.
-114. If I cannot be reached, please leave a message and I will get back to you.
+You may email me at brianr@marketdecisions.com or call me at 1-800-293-1538, ext.
+102. If I cannot be reached, please leave a message and I will get back to you.